 Of all the social media platforms, Facebook probably allows you to post the widest variety of content.
 There are no harsh limitations on character count and users are accustomed to seeing photos, videos, news articles, blogs, offers, polls etc pop up in their feed.
 It’s also one of the few social channels that’s geared up to support 360-degree videos.

-Facebook has become a huge advertising powerhouse over the last couple of years, and it’s achieved this through being able to offer its users a cheap solution (on a per click/engagement level) that can be very cleverly targeted.
+Facebook has become a huge advertising powerhouse over the last couple of years, and it’s achieved this through being able to offer its users a cheap solution (on a per click/engagement level) that can be very cleverly targeted (there’s a great how to guide here).
 There’s no minimum spend either; you can spend £2 if that’s all you want to risk, or £100,000 if you got the cash to spare… These three factors should be very appealing for a small businesses who want to reach a specific audience on a limited budget.

 Can be good for driving clicks to your website